 How To Write Killer ‘Ad Copy’ That Converts

-Then you need to write the ad first- and design the image later
+So if you want to create a high performing advert – you need to write the ad first and design the image later.

 In this chapter we’re going to walk you through step-by-step how to write high converting ad copy that gets more clicks and traffic than ever before